 Jennifer is a frequent speaker on various employment-related topics and conducts trainings on sexual harassment, discrimination, wage and hour issues, and other employment law issues.

+Jennifer is the labor and employment practice leader for the Los Angeles and Century City offices.
 Before joining Morgan Lewis, Jennifer was a partner in and co-leader of the labor and employment practice of another global law firm, resident in Los Angeles.

 Individual settlements for named plaintiffs and dismissal of class and collective action claims in a nationwide Title VII and Equal Pay Act case